Majority of Brazilian Supreme Court panel convicts Bolsonaro of attempting a coup

 His lawyers have said that they will appeal the verdict to the full Supreme Court of 11 justices.

-Bolsonaro, who has denied any wrongdoing, has not attended the court and has sent his lawyers.
+Bolsonaro is the first former Brazilian president to be convicted of attempting a coup.
+He has not attended the court proceedings, and on Thursday morning he was seen at his house's garage but didn't speak to reporters.

+Justice Lúcia said she was convinced by the evidence the Attorney General's Office presented against the former president.
+“He is the instigator, the leader of an organization that orchestrated every possible move to maintain or seize power,” she said.

 The trial has been followed by a divided society, with people backing the process against the former president, while others still support him.
-Some have taken to the streets to back the far-right leader.
+Some have taken to the streets to back the far-right leader who contends he is being politically persecuted.

 Bolsonaro's trial got renewed attention after U.S. President Donald Trump linked a 50% tariff on imported Brazilian goods to his ally's legal situation, calling it a " witch hunt."
 Observers say the U.S. might announce new sanctions against Brazil after the trial, further straining their fragile diplomatic relations.